devitocodespro/-devitocodespro.github.io/about.md

 technologies for mathematical modeling software - specifically floating point reduction algorithms and data locality optimizations for finite-elements within the open source software Firedrake.
-Fabio is the lead software architect of Devito and has more than 8 years experience working on the boundaries between computer science, high-performance computing and mathematical modeling.
+Fabio is the lead software architect of Devito and has more than a decade of experience working on the boundaries between computer science, high-performance computing and mathematical modeling.